 |

-Twister: The Science of Tornadoes and the
+Twister: The Science of Tornadoes and the Making

-Making of an Adventure Movie by Keay Davidson.
-This
+of an Adventure Movie by Keay Davidson.
+This 1996 book as a little bit

-and a lot of good, solid information about tornadoes, including the
+about the making of the movie Twister and a lot of good, solid information

-history of tornadoes and of the scientific understanding of
+about tornadoes, including the history of tornadoes and of the scientific understanding

-tornadoes.
+of tornadoes.
 It's by far the best book available about tornadoes.

 Our Price: $19.95